 - You or your business must own the solar PV system, or you must have purchased an interest in an off-site community solar project.
 The electricity generated by the project must be credited against, and not exceed, the home’s electricity consumption.

 - The solar PV system must be new or have never been used before.
 Furthermore, you can only claim the credit on the original installation of the PV system

 What if the whole tax credit can't be redeemed in one year?

 The solar investment tax credit can end up being a large sum.
 If your solar system cost $20,000 then your tax credit amount would likely be $6,000.
 Many homeowners wouldn’t have that much tax liability in a year.

 Some people let this stop them from going solar, but the beautiful thing about the tax credit is that it can be rolled over from year to year.

 This applies even if you didn’t have any tax liability in the first year that you got solar.
-Sadly the solar ITC isn’t a rebate.
-There’s not money that will be given back to a homeowner from the federal government, but with the year-over-year rollover of unused credit amount, you can always claim the full tax credit.
+Unfortunately, the solar ITC isn’t a rebate.
+Money won’t be given back to a homeowner from the federal government, but with the year-over-year rollover of unused credit amount, you can always claim the full tax credit.

 Has the solar tax credit been extended?